Blog

 What is a Green Career?

-A Green Career is an occupation which contributes to the preservation or restoration of our environment.
-The Government has set ambitious targets and aims to generate 2 million green jobs in the UK by 2030 (Green Careers, no date).
+A green career is an occupation which contributes to the preservation or restoration of our environment.
+The Government has set ambitious targets and aims to generate 2 million green jobs in the UK by 2030.

-The Green Industry is a key sector to the local Greater Manchester economy.
+The green industry is a key sector to the local Greater Manchester economy.
 The Greater Manchester Combined Authority (GMCA) have a mission to be “carbon neutral” by 2038.
 This means changing the way we do things and moving from consuming fossil fuels to using renewable energy and technologies.
-The aim is to make Greater Manchester more energy efficient, promote the use of electric vehicles and protect the local environment (Green Industries - GMACS, 2022).
+The aim is to make Greater Manchester more energy efficient, promote the use of electric vehicles and protect the local environment.

 Here are some of the careers which are in demand in Greater Manchester.